iobroker-community-adapters/ioBroker.webui/README.md

 The Adapter is based on the following Designer component: https://github.com/node-projects/web-component-designer

-It's only an early beta.
-At the moment it communicates with "Admin" on Port "8081", but this will be fixed.

 You need to create a screen "start", this is the first one called when you open runtime.html, but you can change this via query parameter: runtime.html?screenName=screen2

 ## Changelog